 In this tutorial, I explain several common photo editing terms and what they mean in terms of processing your photos.

-If you missed the first article and video you can see that here: How to do Noise Reduction – Software Comparison and Recommendations.
+If you missed my earlier article and video you can see that here: How to do Noise Reduction – Software Comparison and Recommendations.

 I decided to go back to the basics for those of you who are fairly new to photography or editing photos.
 Common photo editing terms can be confusing and they are not often explained in tutorials by other instructors.
 It’s often assumed you know what they mean.